Common Strippit

 #17441-000 Magnets (3 on FC1000/3 & 33 Station FC1250/30/1500) for the Clutch & Brake Actuation Timing.

-At the Top of the Plate there was usually a Notch or Mark which indicated "Top Dead Center" (TDC).
-At the start of a Punch-Cycle, CNC Control would "Fire" both the Clutch & Brake MAC Solenoid Valves at the same time.
-The Brake would release, the Clutch would Go-On, and the Crankshaft would start to Rotate.
-As it Rotated, it would push the Pitman & Ram downward to the Punch-Tool.
+At Top of Plate there was usually a Notch or Mark which indicated "Top Dead Center" (T.D.C.).
+At start of a Punch-Cycle, CNC Control would "Fire" both Clutch & Brake MAC Solenoid Valves at the same time.
+Brake would release, Clutch would Go-On, and Crankshaft would Rotate.
+As it Rotated, it would push Pitman & Ram downward to Punch-Tool.

-As Crankshaft rotated 180 Degrees, the Ram & Punch-Tool would now be at "Bottom Dead Center" (BDC) and must have Pierced the Metal-Sheet Part, so the "Clutch-Dump" Magnet goes by it's Sensor, telling the Control to Release the Clutch.
-The Clutch Releases, and the Crankshaft & Ram starts Coasting.
+As Crankshaft rotated 180 Degrees, Ram & Punch-Tool would now be at "Bottom Dead Center" (B.D.C) and must have Pierced Metal-Sheet Part, so "Clutch-Dump" Magnet now goes by it's Sensor, telling Control to Release Clutch.
+Clutch Releases, and Crankshaft & Ram starts Coasting.

-About 30 to 50 Degrees later, the "Brake-On" Magnet goes by it's Sensor, telling the Control to Release the Brake.
+About 30 to 50 Degrees later, "Brake-On" Magnet goes by

-If everything is adjusted Correctly and is in Good Condition (Clutch, Brake, Valves, Sensors, Etc.) the Crankshaft should now be back at TDC Position, ready for the next Punch-Cycle.
+If everything is adjusted Correctly and is in Good Condition (Clutch, Brake, Valves, Sensors, Etc.) Crankshaft should now be back at T.D.C.
+Position, ready for next Punch-Cycle.

 PROBLEM: Timing Plate getting Loose & Falling Off.
-This will also Damage the Magnets & Sensors.
+This will also Damage Magnets & Sensors.

-Because of the Shock of Starting & Stopping millions of times, and the Shock from the Punching which travels up the Ram to the ends of the Crankshaft, the Bolts Holding the Timing-Plate to the Crankshaft get Loose, or even Break.
+Because of Shock of Starting & Stopping millions of times, and Shock from Punching which travels up Ram to ends of the Crankshaft, causing Bolts Holding Timing-Plate to the Crankshaft get Loose, or even Break.
 There are 2 Things you can do to help this situation;

-1 -- Lighten the Disk by Milling or Laser out Holes in Disk to reduce the MASS of the Disk, and therefor the Shock-Load on the Bolts.
-3 Examples of Lightened-Disks are in the Photos below.
+1 -- Lighten Disk by Milling or Laser out Holes in Disk to reduce MASS of the Disk, and therefor Shock-Load on Bolts.
+3 Examples of Lightened-Disks are in Photos below.

 Beautifully Done by